flywirecorp/flystyles/docs/src/framework.md

 _thumbnails.scss
 ```

-### INC FOLDER
+### MIXINS FOLDER

-The `inc/` folder gathers all Sass tools and helpers used across the project.
+The `mixins/` folder gathers all Sass tools and helpers used across the project.
 Every global variable, function, mixin and placeholder should be put in here.
 This files dont's produce any output.

 ```
-_settings.scss
-_responsive.mixins.scss
-_typography.mixins.scss
+_responsive.scss
+_typography.scss
 ```

 ### THEMES FOLDER